 Chicken Layers, we currently have 15 x Hyline brown layer chickens, producing 10-13 eggs a day.
 We aim to quickly grow this to around 50 birds producing around 40 eggs a day.
 There is great demand for eggs in the area and this could be a good income generating project for the charity.

 Turkeys, Ducks and Guinea Fowls are other popular birds in Zimbabwe.
 We aim to start breeding these to enable us to loan birds to others to start their own projects.
 These birds sell for around $12 – $25 depending on size, again are very nutritious and lay many eggs.
 These projects would work the same way as the roadrunner project.

 Broiler chickens, a quick turnaround chicken project, from chicks to full grown chickens in 6 weeks.
-We currently raise 50 chickens at a time but are limited by space which means we cannot give a constant supply to our local market.
-Ideally we would like to buy chicks every 3 weeks, which would mean a constant income generating project, profit every 3 weeks around $120.
+We have facilities to raise 200 chickens at a time in our new fowl run.
+Ideally we would like to buy chicks every 3 weeks, 100 at a time, which would mean a constant income, profit every 3 weeks around $190.
 This project would be to raise money for the Trust’s work and enable us also to give back to the community by regularly donating chickens to the local Baptist hospital and local churches.
 (Something we have started doing from time to time but would like to be able to do it on a more regular basis).
-At present we have 3 families we support whom we’ve helped start broiler chicken projects.
+At present we have 2 families we support whom we’ve helped start broiler chicken projects.

 We would also like to add Geese to our poultry project.

-Beekeeping where 10 – 20 hives will be set up to start our community beekeeping project.
+We have built and set up 10 top bar hives.
 These hives will be used to train others in beekeeping and to produce honey to sell.
-Our training will include setting up individuals, schools, community groups etc with hives and equipment.
+Our training will include setting up individuals, community groups, schools, etc. with hives and equipment.
 The honey produced by the project will be combined together for selling and to enable everyone to get a fair price for their honey.
 For more information on our beekeeping project please click here.